By Rod Daugherty, VP Product Strategy of Blue Ridge

 One thing for sure is that prices for everything are going up.
 If wholesalers and distributors don’t react to that, they’re losing profit.

-FORWARD BUYING: PROS AND CONS
+FORWARD BUYING IN SUPPLY CHAIN: PROS AND CONS

 A smart forward buy on inventory could bring five to 20 percent in additional savings to wholesalers, distributors and retailers.
 Merchants may also be able to pass on savings downstream to their customers, an added perk that can extend profitability further and cement their reputation in the market as a price leader, without sacrificing much.

 Good candidates for forward buying are: non-perishable goods or perishable goods with a long shelf life (nothing that will be out of date within 30 or 60 days), as well as products in hard lines, such as heating/AC parts, automotive parts, etc.